rafamessias/dapp-star-notary/README.md

 # Daap - Star Notary

-This Daap is part of my working build a solid Blockchain development skill.
+This Daap is part of my work building a solid Blockchain development skill.

 ## How it works